AdrianaStoi/tic-tac-toe/README.md

 * The game was deployed to Heroku and deployment history was maintained through Git commit messages.

 ## Testing
+---

 ### Manual Testing

 * I have tested all functions and features, confirming their proper functionality as expected.
-The user will encounter error messages at each step when they input data that differs dein the required input.
+The user will encounter error messages at each step when they input data that differs from the required input.

 |     Feature       |        Expectation          |        Action        |       Outcome      |
 | ----------------- | --------------------------- | -------------------- | ------------------ |